FluxML/Flux.jl/docs/src/training/optimisers.md

 w = w - v
 ```

-The `apply!` defines the update rules for an optimiser `opt`, given the parameters and gradients.
+The `apply` defines the update rules for an optimiser `opt`, given the parameters and gradients.
 It returns the updated gradients.
-Here, every parameter `x` is retrieved from the running state `v` and subsequently updates the state of the optimiser.
+Here, every parameter `x` is retrieved from the running state `v` and returns the new state of the optimizer.

 Flux internally calls on this function via the `update!` function.
-It shares the API with `apply!` but ensures that multiple parameters are handled gracefully.
+It shares the API with `apply` but ensures that multiple parameters are handled gracefully.

 ## Composing Optimisers